 In May 2014, the FASB issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 The ASU establishes a principles-based approach for accounting for revenue arising from contracts with customers and supersedes existing revenue recognition guidance.
 The ASU provides that an entity should apply a five-step approach for recognizing revenue, including (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
 Also, the entity must provide various disclosures concerning the nature, amount and timing of revenue and cash flows arising from contracts with customers.
 The FASB has issued several updates to the standard which (1) defer the original effective date to annual periods and interim periods within those annual periods beginning after December 15, 2017, while allowing for early adoption as of January 1, 2017 (ASU 2015-14); (2) clarify the application of the principal versus agent guidance (ASU 2016-08); and (3) clarify the guidance on inconsequential and perfunctory promises and licensing (ASU 2016-10).
-The Company has made progress toward completing its evaluation of the potential changes from adopting this new standard on its financial reporting and disclosures.
-The Company expects to complete this process in the second half of 2017.
+The Company has evaluated its contract with BARDA and license agreement with ContraVir, and the adoption of the ASU will not have a material impact on its consolidated financial statements.
+The Company plans to use the full retrospective method of adoption effective January 1, 2018.
+The Company is implementing changes to its accounting policies, internal controls and disclosures to support the new standard; however, these changes are not anticipated to be significant.